mr-bt/manager.README/README.md

 ## Disclaimer

-This README is a reflection of my personal management style and beliefs, and it should not be interpreted as representative of the practices or philosophies of other managers at our company.
+This README reflects my personal management style and beliefs, and it should not be interpreted as representative of the practices or philosophies of other managers at our company.
 While you may find similarities between this document and others you've come across, any resemblances are either coincidental or a sign that I found certain words or ideas particularly well-expressed.

 Please note that this document is dynamic and will evolve over time.
 If you notice discrepancies between my stated beliefs and practices and my actions, I encourage you to bring them to my attention.
 Such feedback will help me better serve you and our organisation.